 Fashion designers create original clothing, accessories, and footwear.
 They sketch designs, select fabrics and patterns, and give instructions on how to make the products they design.
-See resume keywords for fashion designer.
-The median annual wage for fashion designers was $86,110 in May 2019.
-See salary details.

 Fashion designers typically do the following:

 - Study fashion trends and anticipate designs that will appeal to consumers